andreacos/MultiBranch_CNNCopyMove_Disambiguation/README.md

 * For training Siamese net: ```run_create_scribble_rigid_cm_db.m```

-** Added on 17/05/2021 **.

-The list of images used to train the networks is now available [here] (https://github.com/andreacos/MultiBranch_CNNCopyMove_Disambiguation/blob/master/resources/db_gen/TRAINING_SET.txt).
+**Added on 17/05/2021.** The list of images used to train the networks is now available [here] (https://github.com/andreacos/MultiBranch_CNNCopyMove_Disambiguation/blob/master/resources/db_gen/TRAINING_SET.txt).
 To use it, proceed as follows:
 * download the three required datasets: RAISE2K, VISION and Dresden from their respective websites;
 * use the list to move only the training images into a single folder;
 * edit the [Matlab db generation code](https://github.com/andreacos/MultiBranch_CNNCopyMove_Disambiguation/blob/master/resources/db_gen/run_create_scribble_rigid_cm_db.m) to point to that folder (e.g. this line of code for the rigid case: `input_path  = '../datasets/RAISE_DRESDEN_VISION_mixed')`